All the information you need to know about hands-on seminars and upcoming locations.

 Cost: The cost of the seminars is set by the host NCSC or partner and students should refer to the registration information or contact the seminar coordinator for confirmation of this.
 FICS is sensitive to the domestic currency and makes all attempts to keep the seminar cost affordable.

-Delivery Overview: The training activities include a range of theoretical and practical tasks.
+Delivery Overview: The training activities include a range of practical tasks.
 Candidates are required to participate in all elements of the course, providing them with the opportunity to practice and refine their skills.

 All seminars which are open for registration can be found in the FICS shop. https://fics.sport/shop-course/